chwang733/Celery-Django/README.md

 Try to ssh yourusername@yourmachinename "ls -l" If you can login and see the output of ls -l.
 You are good to go

-6. copy the /testbench-celery/test.sh to your home directory
+6. copy the /Celery-Django/test.sh to your home directory
 >> chmod +x test.sh

 7. Create a super user
 >> python manage.py createsuperuser

 8. You are ready to run the django web and celery
-Open 3 separated command windows and execute the following commands in each window (make sure you activate the venv and cd testbench-celery )
+Open 3 separated command windows and execute the following commands in each window (make sure you activate the venv and cd Celery-Django )
 >> python manage.py runserver
 >> celery -A celerytest.celery worker -l INFO
 >> celery -A celerytest beat -l INFO